privong/papers-in-markdown/aastex62/demo.md

 > A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions. – John Gruber

-Since its release Markdown (and its various flavors) have been extended and become widely used, and additional output formats have become supported ([@sec:pandoc]).
+Since its release Markdown (and its various flavors) have been extended and become widely used, and additional output formats have become supported ([Section @sec:pandoc]).
 Describing Markdown is beyond this scope of this document, but we refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.

 ## Pandoc {#sec:pandoc}

 `pandoc` is "a universal document converter"^[<https://pandoc.org>], originally written by John MacFarlane^[<http://johnmacfarlane.net/>].
 At present it supports 25 input formats and 47 output formats (including variations of several standards such as markdown) and supports user-defined output formats.
-Pandoc is written in the Haskell programming language and supports extensions written as filters.
+`pandoc` is written in the Haskell programming language and supports extensions written as filters.
 This template

 Note that the author can write \TeX\ into the markdown file and `pandoc` will happily pass it through to the finished product.